A Brief History of Interval Training: The 1800’s to Now

 The Beginning Years(1800’s-1920’s Finn’s)

-In early days, such as the days of Walter George, interval training wasn’t used in it’s modern sence.
+In early days, such as the days of Walter George, interval training wasn’t used in its modern sense.
 For example, Captain Barclay’s 1813 training program consisted of long walks done with an occasional run of 1/2 mile at top speed before breakfast and 1/2 mile at top speed after dinner.
-Another athlete in the late 1800’s WIlliam Cummings described his training as running a mile a day being mostly at a slow pace except for one or two times per week he’d run it faster.
+Another athlete in the late 1800’s William Cummings described his training as running a mile a day being mostly at a slow pace except for one or two times per week he’d run it faster.
 This walking/running mix continued into the early 1900’s.

-The first evidence of an athlete using interval training came by Joe Binks, a 4:16 mile runner in 1902.
+The first evidence of an athlete using interval training came by Joe Binks, a 4: 16-mile runner in 1902.
 He trained only one time per week with 30 minutes of exercise.
-During this 30 minutes, he would run five to six 110-yard intervals at top speed, and then finish with a fast 200-300 yards.
-Although no specifications beside this can be found, it can be seen that he ran several “sprints” at top speed with rest in between.
+During this 30 minutes, he would run five to six 110-yard intervals at top speed and then finish with a fast 200-300 yards.
+Although no specifications besides this can be found, it can be seen that he ran several “sprints” at top speed with rest in between.
 This is the first sign of interval training.
-However any type of interval training would not catch on for another couple of years.
+However, any type of interval training would not catch on for another couple of years.
 It’s unclear exactly when interval training caught on but the Finnish runners can be attributed to the real rise of interval training.

 1930’s-The Swedish Fartlek and Gerschler